DUI vs DWI in Utah

 - Two days or more in jail, as well as fines and court fees.

 If your BAC is measured at 0.16 or higher at the time of your arrest, you could face more enhanced penalties, including the loss of your driver’s license for a longer period of time or a habitual offender classification if you’re arrested again.

 On the other hand, despite also being considered a B misdemeanor under Utah law, a DWI conviction carries much less severe potential penalties.
 If you plead guilty to DWI, you shouldn’t be required to spend any time in jail, you may be able to keep your driver’s license (although often subject to restrictions for a period of time), and defendants without any prior criminal history might be able to enter into a diversion agreement that can result in the dismissal of these charges after successfully completing probation.

 Aggressive DWI and DUI Defense Lawyer in Utah

 A DUI or DWI in Utah is not something that should be taken lightly and anyone who has been charged with Driving Under the Influence (drunk driving) should approach their DUI defense only with adequate legal representation.
-If you’ve been charged with DUI/DWI consult a Utah DUI attorney with experience in these matters.
-Wasatch Defense Lawyers offers a FREE consultation to talk about potential DUI/DWI defense options.
-Call us today at 801-980-9965 and Get Protected!
+If you’ve been charged with DUI/DWI, contact an expert Utah DUI attorney immediately at the Wasatch Defense Lawyers.